 Optimize your images

-Optimize images to make them as small as possible, [and try to serve static content, like images, from a cookieless domain].
+Optimize images with a service like ShortPixel, to make them as small as possible, [and try to serve static content, like images, from a cookieless domain].
 2018 edit, this cookieless domain thing… it isn’t so important.

 Choose and use a good CDN for static content